sporto/sporto.github.com/source/_posts/2012-12-07-callbacks.markdown

 Promises
 ---------

-Finally we get to our final destination: promises.
-Promises are a very powerful tool, but they are the harder to understand of these bunch.
+Finally we get to our final destination.
+Promises are a very powerful tool, but they are the least understood.

 Code using promises may look like this: